vmware-archive/bosh_ladle/README.markdown

 1. a large long-handled spoon with a cup-shaped bowl, used for serving soup, stew, or sauce.
 2. a small single-command CLI tool used for deploying [BOSH-lite](http://github.com/cloudfoundry/bosh-lite) to the first VPC in an AWS account.

 This script is meant to spin up BOSH lite VMs inside the GoCD VPC on AWS.
 It requires AWS credentials stored in the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to use EC2.
 Furthermore, it uses the most recently created BOSH-lite AMI available on the AWS marketplace to create the VM.

+## Installation

+`gem install bosh_ladle`

+If you are using rbenv you will need to rbenv rehash.

+## Usage

 ```
 Options: